eileenkammel/eileenkammel.github.io/content/fist_post.md

 Language models are clearly getting better at handling vision and language together.
 But this kind of **reference-focused task** is still tricky.
 Most models do fine reading descriptions, but struggle to produce their own that are short, clear, and helpful.

-Still, the gap is closing—and this kind of research helps us understand where the real challenges are.
+Still, the gap is closing and this kind of research helps us understand where the real challenges are.

 Want to dig deeper?
 **[Read the full thesis (PDF)](https://drive.google.com/file/d/1cqocdQEf3c_h90fOwwvgsSTZ18eBanKJ/view?usp=sharing)**